marcostolosa/WarFox/CUBDROP/readme.md

 ## CUBDROP Usage

+To create CUBDROP-ready embedded resources you need to use FILEGUARD

+1. Run `Fileguard.exe <file>` to generated a CUBDROP-ready resource file
+2. Add the created `.enc` files to your CUBDROP Visual Studio project and switch their `Build Action` state to `Embedded Resource
+3. Compile and run CUBDROP

 CUBDROP is a dropper and DLL-sideloading utility that on execution executes WARFOX DLL payloads, CUBDROP performs the following

 1. On execution CUBDROP checks if the `C:\Users\Public\Windows Defender` directory exists, if it doesn't it's created via a call to `CreateDirectory`